Oval vs Round Diamond: Which one to choose?

 It can be quite confusing when choosing between the two so we have brought you a detailed guide as to what’s the difference between a round cut diamond and an oval cut diamond.
 Along with all you need to know about how similar, yet how different both of them are in comparison.
 Which one will suit your budget and which one will suit your style, let’s find out!

-The round-cut diamond is the oldest and most popular diamond cut.
-It is the market’s favorite diamond.
-The round-cut diamond is a classic cut that is extremely popular amongst engagement ring designs.
+The round cut diamond is the oldest and most popular diamond cut.
+It is the market’s favourite diamond.
+The round cut diamond is a classic cut that is extremely popular amongst engagement ring designs.
 The name round cut diamond of course suggests that the diamond has a round table and a conical pavilion.

 Shape